-This solo Paul McCartney demo was recorded during the Abbey Road sessions.
-While briefly considered for Abbey Road, it was given to the Apple group The Iveys, renamed Badfinger prior to the single's release.
+This solo Paul McCartney solo demo was recorded during the Abbey Road sessions.
+While briefly considered for that album, ‘Come And Get It’ was given to the Apple group The Iveys, who were renamed Badfinger prior to the single’s release.

 McCartney’s version was widely bootlegged before it was officially released on Anthology 3.
 The song was a thinly-veiled commentary on the state of Apple, which was losing large amounts of money by 1969.